AllenNeuralDynamics/aind-data-schema/CONTRIBUTING.md

 # Contributor Guidelines

-This repository defines the schemas needed to validate and document metadata.
-As a core service, it is used across multiple teams and services.
-Therefore, any contributions must follow certain rules to ensure stability and organization.
+Contributions to `aind-data-schema` must follow certain rules to ensure stability and organization.
 This document will go through best practices for contributing to this project

 ## Issues and Feature Requests